 So, to execute this in the half volley, you simply put your racquet out to "block" the ball.
 This type of half volley can be very technically challenging because the faster the incoming ball, the more difficult it can be to control and return immediately after the bounce.

-Remember, when you use the block volley technique in the form of a half volley, you’re simply rebounding the ball back over the net like a wall would.
+Remember, when you use the block volley technique in the form of a half volley, you’re simply rebounding the ball back over the net just like a wall would.

 The Drop Volley

-The second technique is the drop volley.
-The goal of the drop volley is to land the ball just barely on the other side of the net in your opponent's court.
+The second variation is the drop volley.
+The goal of the drop volley is to land the ball just barely on the other side of the net in your opponent’s court.
 A drop shot on a half volley return is super effective and a little bit easier to execute than the block technique.

-Even when executing this shot in half volley form, the goal is to drop the ball back over the net and have it just sit down, with little to no movement after the bounce.
+Even when executing this shot in half volley form, the goal is to drop the ball back over the net and have it sit down with little to no movement after the bounce.
 This will require your opponent to run to center court from the baseline before your half volley drop shot bounces a second time.

 With enough practice, you’ll drop it in right beyond the net where your opponent has the least amount of time to run and get under it.